 Weather at Disney World in the Summer is notoriously hot and humid.
 There’s also plenty of rain and thunder too.
-Given the weather situation, the key to what to pack for Disney World in the Summer is to loose, breathable fabrics and light colors.
+Given the weather situation, the key to what to pack for Disney World in June, July, and August is to loose, breathable fabrics and light colors.
 As for shoes, I recommend packing at least 2 pairs, even if you’re only there for the weekend, just in case 1 pair gets wet on a water ride or from dashing through the rain.
 Here are a few of my favorite picks on what to pack for Disney World in the Summer.

 I love to wear dresses at Disney World in the summer because they require minimal effort to get ready in the morning, yet still help me feel put together.
 Pick something airy, like a gauzy embroidered shift or a-line t-shirt dress.
 If you’re planning on water rides, stay away from wearing something all-white unless you want to give all of Disney World a peep show!

 Tops + Bottoms for Disney World in the Summer